hrotkogabor/manjaro-btrfs/README.md

 You should run this script for a user, that is not logged in currently.

-The script *manjaro_setup_xfce_desktop.sh* will appy some modifications like add dockbarx dock, add some indicators to the panel, etc ...
+First run the script *xfce/manjaro_setup_xfce.sh* <a name="manjaro_setup_xfce"></a> to install some xfce related package.

-The script *manjaro_setup_xfce.sh* needs to be run before this script!
+The script *xfce/manjaro_setup_xfce_desktop.sh* <a name="manjaro_setup_xfce_desktop"></a> will appy some modifications like add dockbarx dock, add some indicators to the panel, etc, for the selected user.

-# fix key problem during package update
+# fix key problem during package update <a name="manjaro_setup_keyfix"></a>

-Rarely required, but if there are package key problems, the script *manjaro_setup_keyfix.sh* will refresh the package signing keys.
+Rarely required, but if there are package key problems at update time, the script *manjaro_setup_keyfix.sh* will refresh the package signing keys.

 If we get a key error during an update, we can try to fix it, with this script.

 # other scripts

 The rest of the scripts are self-explanatory, and commented.
-Feel free to explore.
+Feel free to explore, or tailor them to your needs.

-For example, if you want to test these scripts in virtualbox, use can use the *manjaro_setup_virtualbox.sh* script to install the necessary packages for a virtualbox client.
+For example, if you want to test these scripts in virtualbox, use can use the *manjaro_setup_virtualbox.sh* <a name="manjaro_setup_virtualbox"></a> script to install the necessary packages for a virtualbox client.

 # executing the scripts from gui